chrrs/AOC21/README.md

 functions like `map` and `fold`.
 As most of the days in Advent of Code involve some kind of list manipulation / analysis, this is a really important thing to get right.

 Furthermore, Kotlin is very extendable.
-This allows me to extend normal Kotlin types like strings or lists with my own functions, which saves me a lot of time writing boilerplate code.
+This allows me to write my own framework, which automates a lot of tasks and allows me to extend normal Kotlin types like strings or lists with my own functions, which saves me a lot of time writing boilerplate code.

 ## Framework?
 What framework?